EdisonLeeeee/SGAttack/README.md

 we only consider the largest connected component (`LCC`) of the graph for each dataset, e.g., `data/cora_lcc`.

-Cora, Citeseer and Pubmed could be found in in https://github.com/danielzuegner/gnn-meta-attack,
+Cora, Citeseer and Pubmed could be found at https://github.com/danielzuegner/gnn-meta-attack,

-reddit could be found in http://snap.stanford.edu/graphsage/
+reddit could be found at http://snap.stanford.edu/graphsage/

 + cora
 + citeseer